-Thirty five years have passed since the day that changed our lives, but each year, on 25 June, all 14 members of our 1983 World Cup-winning team get together and wish each other other.
+Thirty eight years have passed since the day that changed our lives, but each year, on 25 June, all 14 members of our 1983 World Cup-winning team get together and wish each other other.

 Looking back, I still can’t believe we managed to create history that day at Lord’s.
 I still remember when we started the tournament, no one in the entire country had the faith in our ability to achieve something as big as winning the cricket World Cup.